pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ```
 # Modals

-The easiest way to mplement a modal in the state is to keep its name as an identifier.
+The easiest way to implement a modal in the state is to keep its name as an identifier.
 Since only one modal can be opened at a time in the layout (unless you're trying to do some kind of black magic), every modal can be referenced by a `modalName`.

 Let's start with the actions.
 An user can open and close a modal, so let's add actions for that: